mimiyin/designing-for-education/2015-syllabus.md

 - Charter schools
 - Online
 - DIY

-#### What do we mean by EdTech?
-   * Technology that educates?
-   * Technology for educators?
-   * Technology used by educational institutions?
-   * Technology for education administrators and policymakers?
-   * Technology for students?

 <b>Design Practice:</b> A day in the life of your user.
 - Building empathy through storyboarding.